thrackle-io/rules-engine/docs/userGuides/fees/PROTOCOL-FEE-STRUCTURE.md

 - **maxBalance** (uint256): maximum balance for fee application
 - **feePercentage** (int24): fee percentage to assess in basis units (-10000 to 10000)
 - **_targetAccount** (address): address of the fees recipient account

-The create function will return the protocol ID of the rule.

 This create function allows for fees to be applied via a blank tag and will work as a default fee for all accounts.
 Additional tags applied to account will resault in additional fees being assessed for that account.
 Accounts can have up to 10 tags per account and can reflect both additive fees or deductive fees (discounts).